rails/rails/guides/source/getting_started.md

 </table>
 ```

-Here we're using +link_to+ in a different way.
+Here we're using `link_to` in a different way.
 We wrap the
-+:action+ and +:id+ attributes in a hash so that we can pass those two keys in
+`:action` and `:id` attributes in a hash so that we can pass those two keys in
 first as one argument, and then the final two keys as another argument.
-The +:method+ and +:'data-confirm'+
+The `:method` and `:'data-confirm'`
 options are used as HTML5 attributes so that when the link is clicked,
-Rails will first show a confirm dialog to the user, and then submit the link with method +delete+.
+Rails will first show a confirm dialog to the user, and then submit the link with method `delete`.
-This is done via the JavaScript file +jquery_ujs+ which is automatically included
+This is done via the JavaScript file `jquery_ujs` which is automatically included
-into your application's layout (+app/views/layouts/application.html.erb+) when you
+into your application's layout (`app/views/layouts/application.html.erb`) when you
 generated the application.
 Without this file, the confirmation dialog box wouldn't appear.

 !images/getting_started/confirm_dialog.png(Confirm Dialog)!